andrewGhazi/malacoda/README.md

 </tbody>
 </table>

-More sophisticated analyses that use annotations to create informative priors for higher sensitivity will be described in an upcoming vignette.
-The required functionality to do so currently exists with `fit_cond_prior`.
-Other features like annotation checking and traditional NHST analysis will also be explained in the vignette.
-In the meantime, most major functions like `fit_cond_prior` have help documentation that should help elucidate how to use them.
+More sophisticated analyses that use annotations to create informative priors for higher sensitivity are described in the MPRA Analysis vignette.
+Other features like annotation checking and traditional NHST analysis are explained in the vignette.
+Most major functions like `fit_cond_prior` have extensive help documentation that should help elucidate how to use them.

 Example output
 --------------

 In addition to the summary statistics table output above, the sampler outputs for each variant are saved in the user-defined output directory.
 These are stanfit objects, hence they can be visualized using all the tools provided in packages like [bayesplot](http://mc-stan.org/users/interfaces/bayesplot).

-`malacoda` also provides several plotting function of its own (with more planned), `posterior_beeswarm()`.
+`malacoda` also provides several plotting function of its own, including `posterior_beeswarm()`.
 This plots the traditional activity measurements as points in a beeswarm plot along with violins for posteriors on means for each allele.
 Optional colors can help diagnose unwanted sample-specific bias.
 That is, all the colors should be mixed within each allele, indicating that activity measurements are not influenced by sample.

 ![An example activity beeswarm with overlaid activity mean posteriors](man/figures/posterior_beeswarm_example.png)